This is the more

 of sun.
 The leaves can get 60 centimetres long, the flower can raise

-to one meter, and goes from white to dark blue.
+to one meter, and is from white to dark blue.
 The plant can be

 reproduced both by seeds and dividing of the rhizomes.